What are the different breeds of sheep that we use?

 Geelong lambswool holds similiter properties to cashmere.
 It's warm, soft and luxurious to touch.
 Geelong wool gets its name from a town of the same name in Australia.
 Located south-west of Melbourne in the state of Victoria, Geelong became the main port for the Australian wool industry and the city is now home to the country’s National Wool Museum.
 Geelong lambswool is spun from the first sheer of seven-month-old lamb.
 The fibres are then separated and sorted with the finest microns, the measurement used to express the diameter of wool fibre, used to create Geelong lambswool.

-Donegal wool is named after Donegal in Northern Ireland that is famous for its wool production.
+Donegal wool is named after Donegal, in the North of the Republic of Ireland, that is famous for its wool production.
 Prized by fisherman and also used widely in tweed, Donegal wool is known for its unique flecks and its warmth.
 The Donegal wool used in our clothing is still made in the traditional way.

 Welsh Mountain Sheep